 Start by removing the battery and the memory card from the camera.
 Release the back cover by removing the 12 screws shown above (plus the two on the left side of the camera).
 Two of these are hidden under the hand grip.
 With one hidden under the thumb grip, and another under the sticker on the dioptre adjustment wheel.
 I stored the screws in a plastic bottle top, ready for reassembly.

 Remove the five screws holding the metal casing in place (1).
 Unplug the power chord (blue arrow) and gently open each of eight holding mechanisms (2).
 Slide the ribbons out one by one.
 The bottom ribbon is the trickiest.
 First, unseat the HDMI/AV ports from the left side of the body to give better access.
 Remove the sticker holding the bottom ribbon in place, and gently open the holding mechanism with a small screwdriver (3).
-Unscrew the three screws holding the sensor housing, and unplug the ribbon (4).
+Unscrew the three screws holding the sensor housing (it is important that these screws go back in at exactly the same hole and position, so be sure to mark these screws before they come out).
+Unplug the ribbon (4).
 To remove the standard hot mirror, you’ll need to de-solder the two connections (5).
-This will also remove the cameras dust cleaning mechanism.
+This will also remove the camera’s dust cleaning mechanism.
 The final step is to replace the hot mirror with the UV/IR cut filter (6).
 Seat it in the rubber housing and place it face-first above the shutter mechanism.
 Finally, reverse the steps shown above to reassemble the camera.